-This lovely boutique hotel is located right in the Gulch neighborhood and provides a unique room experience.
-You’ll find a convenient rooftop bar and restaurant next door and an excellent coffee shop downstairs.
+This lovely boutique hotel is located right in the Gulch neighborhood and provides a unique room experience with floor-to-ceiling windows.
+You’ll find a convenient rooftop bar and an on site restaurant next door and an excellent coffee shop downstairs.
 Cool, clean, and comfortable – you will simply love it!

-6. Germantown – where to stay for families
+6. Germantown – where to stay in Nashville for families

 When you walk around Germantown, I suggest stopping at Steadfast Coffee for some really good coffee or a quick bite for breakfast.

 For an authentic experience, you can book a little apartment or an adorable hotel with a broad view of the city’s skyline.
 Another thing you can do here is shopping – the area is dotted with superb boutiques!